MPParsley/raspi-face-talk/README.md

 to work with the servos and festival output - this is the script that you have now from this Github repo.

-pi-blaster makes all the GPIO pins PWM capable, you need to use 2 pins for the servos, one for pan the other for tilt.
-My facedetect.py uses pi-blaster pin 6 for tilt and 7 for pan (GPIO 24,25).
-You can change these pins as needed.

-The servo values need to be calibrated for your individual servos.
-There is a mapping function that scales a range into another range, which given the calibrated servo values for both pan and tilt will give you accurate tracking.
-Play with these values until they work for your servos.

-Any questions please feel free to ask.